midakhaerani/backend-mini-project/README.md

-# :zap: Backend Mini Project (Server Development)
+# Backend Mini Project (Server Development)

 This is my dibimbing's React.js and Express mini project.
 I have been learning 4 sub chapters of the lesson by Ka Romi Ario Utomo, my dibimbing's mentor.
 And here it is, my first ever back-end project.
-E

-## Architectural Diagram
+## :hotdog: Architectural Diagram
 Here is the Architectural Diagram of the project \
 ![AD](images/AD.png)

-## Entity Relational Diagram
+## :rice_ball: Entity Relational Diagram
 Here is the ERD of the project \
 ![ERD](images/ERD.png)

-# API Contract
+# :tea: API Contract